Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 7/4/2018
+    - Fixed a script error that could occur opening the ns2+options in-game
+    - Fixed that predict conflicted with the weapon slot mode of the alien ability select option.

 - 4/6/2018
     - Replaced all Elixer methods with the new DebugUltility methods
     - Added an option to choose how to select alien abilities.
 This allows to select metabolize to be selected as weapon once again.